Perspective | Federal agencies have diversity problems. Trump’s recent directive doesn’t help.

 Christina Noel, VA’s press secretary, called the data “incomplete and not definitive.”
 “Unlike AFGE, VA does not tolerate harassment or discrimination in any form,” she said, pointing to a former union president who was forced out following sexual harassment allegations.

-Despite examples like those found by GAO and in the VA report, Trump’s Sept.
+Despite examples like those found by the GAO and in the VA report, Trump’s Sept.
 22 order and a subsequent memo from his Office of Management and Budget have prohibited training by agencies and contractors that cover specific topics like white privilege and implicit bias.

 The memo from OMB Director Russell Vought ordered agencies to review their “trainings to determine whether they teach, advocate, or promote the divisive concepts.”
 He urged agencies to search training-related materials to determine the existence of the now-banned topics.
 Nonetheless, they are based in the reality of systemic racism — another topic now rendered unmentionable.

-“Our current national reckoning on race presents an opportunity to seek solutions to dismantle racism and misogyny and move toward equity and inclusion,” said Vanita Gupta, president and CEO of The Leadership Conference on Civil and Human Rights.
+“Our current national reckoning on race presents an opportunity to seek solutions to dismantle racism and misogyny and move toward equity and inclusion,” said Vanita Gupta, president and CEO of the Leadership Conference on Civil and Human Rights.
 “We must not let this latest attack on racial and gender justice get in the way of efforts aimed at providing equal opportunity to all.”

 Preceding the executive order was another Vought memo, dated Sept.
 4, that said “these types of ‘trainings’ not only run counter to the fundamental beliefs for which our Nation has stood since its inception, but they also engender division and resentment within the Federal workforce.”
 Vought seemingly is unaware that race-based slavery was a fundamental part of the nation for nearly a century after its inception.

-In a tweet, he trumpeted training cancellations at State, VA and the Centers for Disease Control and Prevention.
-A Justice Department program on gender diversity also was cancelled and USAID said it “has put a pause” on agency diversity and inclusion training.
+In a tweet, he trumpeted training cancellations at the State Department, VA and the Centers for Disease Control and Prevention.
+A Justice Department program on gender diversity also was canceled, and USAID said it “has put a pause” on agency diversity and inclusion training.
 Before training resumes, an Office of Personnel Management memo to agency heads says it “must review and approve all diversity and inclusion materials before they are utilized.”

 The opposition to Trump’s directives has been furious.